decryptec/LowPowerLidController/README.md

-# Smart Trash Lid Controller
+# Low Power Trash Lid

 Development of a low-power, autonomous trashcan lid controller.
 Arduino Uno Rev 3 for rapid prototyping and refined using an ATtiny84 microcontroller, custom PCB, and a lithium-ion battery for long-term operation.